What triggers a sales tax audit?

 Rules and rates vary state to state

-If a contractor is located in one state and performing work in another, where (jurisdiction) you owe tax and how much is owed varies dramatically.
+If a contractor is located in one state and performing work in another, where (the jurisdiction) you owe tax and how much is owed varies dramatically.
 Most states view contractors as the “end consumer” of materials used on a project and will typically require the contractor to pay sales tax on property at the time of purchase, or expect them to accrue and remit use tax on materials that were sourced from out-of-state vendors.

-Which states are most aggressive?
+Which states are the most aggressive in auditing companies?

 Many states across the U.S. are getting more aggressive with sales and use tax audits because increasing budget deficits are demanding them to take action.
 Generating revenue through tax audits doesn’t constitute new or higher taxes, rather it’s a collection on what’s already owed.
-For that reason, it’s a popular strategy among legislators that’s getting bi-partisan support and minimal resistance from the Supreme Court as to whether states can go after businesses outside of their state.
+For that reason, it’s a popular strategy among legislators that’s getting bipartisan support and minimal resistance from the Supreme Court as to whether states can go after businesses outside of their state.

-Odds of getting audited by more than one state?
+What are the odds of getting audited by more than one state?

 Odds are pretty good.
 If it weren’t for nexus, sales and use tax audits would stay local, but in recent years newly established rules are giving states greater latitude than ever before, as auditors are setting up offices all over the U.S. to conduct audits on companies that have nexus in their home state.